osoriomica/peach/README.md

 USER CRUD
 As a **site user**, I can register for a new account.
 Login and out with ease.
 Recover my password if forgotten.
 Receive email confirmation after registering.
-As a **registered user**, I have CRUD abilities over my username and renewal of my subscription.
+As a **registered user**, I have CRUD abilities over my avatar picture and renewal of my subscription.
 I can also see my latest highest score and subscription details as well as my personal details registered in the website.

 VIEWING AND NAVIGATION
 As a **user**:
 I can start and play a new game.
 If logged in, my score is automatically saved.
 I can navigate through the website using the links provided I can visit the site's facebook page
-I can see some content depending on my subscription status
+I can see some content depending on my subscription status i.e. world2.html

 ### Features

 - **Homepage**:
 - **Profile**: Details, Game Stats and Subscription.
-User has crud over their username, subscription revewal.
+User has crud over their avatar picture and subscription revewal.
 - **Authentication**: Django Allauth-powered login/signup/logout
 - **About**: About us page
 - **Game**: Free to play: World - 1, Subscription required for World - 2